 Colorful Glimpse of Baseball in ’72

 The photos used are posed shots with some turning out better than others.
 Classic batting poses of Roberto Clemente and Hank Aaron are intermixed with head or head and shoulders shots that might make you wish Topps’ photo editors had taken a little more care in the selection process.
-Andy Messersmith was oddly shot at a low angle from somewhere below his jersey letters and Joe Torre of the Cardinals looks stoned.

 Value

 Pricing depends greatly on condition.
 Clemente is the most valuable with Hank Aaron, Willie Mays and Pete Rose not far behind.
-High-grade, rip-free superstars typically cost $50-$100 with commons available for much less.
+High-grade, rip-free superstars typically cost $60-$100 with commons available for less.
 If you can put up with a couple of tiny rips that are typical and a nick or two on the edges, you can sometimes own Hall of Famers from a moderately difficult vintage Topps insert set for $25-$35 each, which is hard to beat.